NirobSaha420/AscenderSolutions/README.md

 ## License

-This is commercial project and for any kind of use, copy, edit or publish.
+This is commercial project and not for any kind of use, copy, edit or publish.